Judge clears way for Trump to appeal ruling keeping Fani Willis on Georgia 2020 election case

 ATLANTA -- The judge overseeing the Georgia 2020 election interference case cleared the way Wednesday for Donald Trump and other defendants to appeal a ruling allowing Fulton County District Attorney Fani Willis to remain on the prosecution.

+The judge said he would continue working to get the case ready for trial by addressing other matters in the meantime.

+But while Willis had made clear her determination to turn the page from weeks of embarrassing headlines, the judge's decision to green-light the appeal allows defense attorneys to keep at the forefront allegations of impropriety that threaten to damage the public's perception of the prosecution.

-McAfee in a ruling last week denied the defense’s request to disqualify Willis from the case or dismiss the indictment over her romantic relationship with special prosecutor Nathan Wade.
-The judge said Willis can remain on the case as long as Wade resigns, which Wade did on Friday.
+McAfee last week said Willis can remain on the most sprawling of four criminal cases against the former president as long as Wade resigns, which Wade did on Friday.

+Willis’ romantic relationship with Wade has roiled the case for weeks, overshadowing the allegations charging Trump and 18 others with trying to illegally overturn his narrow loss to Democrat Joe Biden in 2020 in Georgia in a desperate bid to remain in power.
+Among the acts listed in the indictment was a Jan.
+2, 2021, phone call in which Trump urged fellow Republican Secretary of State Brad Raffensperger to help him “find” the 11,780 votes needed to beat Biden.

-But the judge also rebuked Willis for her “tremendous” lapse in judgment and questioned the truthfulness of Wade’s and her testimony about the timing of their relationship.
+While the judge did not find Willis' relationship with Wade created a conflict of interest that should force her off the case, he said an “appearance of impropriety” infected the prosecution team.
+The judge rebuked Willis for her “tremendous” lapse in judgment and questioned the truthfulness of Wade’s and her testimony about the timing of their relationship.

-Attorneys for Trump and the other defendants had said a failure to remove Willis could imperil any convictions and force a retrial if an appeals court later finds it was warranted.
+Attorneys for Trump and the other defendants said in court papers on Monday that Wade's resignation was not enough to correct the appearance of impropriety the judge found.
+Defense lawyers say a failure to remove Willis could imperil any convictions and force a retrial if an appeals court later finds it was warranted.

 Trump attorney Steve Sadow called the judge's decision to allow the appeal “highly significant.”